Big Sur: Etymology

 The name "Big Sur" has its origins in the area's early Spanish history.
 While the Portolá expedition was exploring Alta California, they arrived at San Carpóforo Canyon near present-day San Simeon on September 13, 1769.
 Unable to penetrate the difficult terrain along the coast, they detoured inland through the San Antonio and Salinas Valleys before arriving at Monterey Bay, where they founded Monterey and named it the provincial capital.

 The Spanish referred to the vast and relatively unexplored coastal region to the south of Monterey as el país grande del sur, meaning 'the big country of the south'.
 This was often shortened to el sur grande 'the big south'.
 The two major rivers draining this portion of the coast were named El Rio Grande del Sur and El Rio Chiquito del Sur.

 The first recorded use of the name el Sud (meaning 'the South') was on a map of the Rancho El Sur land grant given by Governor José Figueroa to Juan Bautista Alvarado on July 30, 1834.
-The first American use of the name 'Sur' was by the U.S. Coast Survey in 1851, which renamed a point of land that looked like an island and was shaped like a trumpet, known to the Spanish as Morro de la Trompa and Punta Que Parece Isla, to Point Sur.
+The first American use of the name 'Sur' was by the United States Coast Survey in 1851, which renamed a point of land that looked like an island and was shaped like a trumpet, known to the Spanish as Morro de la Trompa and Punta Que Parece Isla, to Point Sur.

 Big Sur's first post office was named "Posts" after William Brainard Post, in whose home it was located.
 He had obtained a patent to land at the top of the grade south of the Big Sur River, where he built a home in 1867.
-Confusion ensued when mail intended for the Presidio was sent to Big Sur, and mail for the local residents was sent to the military post.
-The residents changed the name of the post office to Arbolado ('woodland'), but that was confused by the post office for Alvarado, a street in Monterey.
-The post office operated at Posts from 1889 to 1910; it was moved in 1905 several miles northwest to Big Sur Village.
 The English-speaking homesteaders petitioned the United States Post Office in Washington D.C. to change the name of their post office from Arbolado to Big Sur, and the rubber stamp using that name was returned on March 6, 1915, cementing the use of Big Sur as the place name.